 As it is a public holiday or federal holiday on this day and it has quite different names in some of the states.
 Few schools and colleges are closed on this day including some of the cooperation.

-Few shops and grocery stores are tending to open and similarly few schools tend to open to teaching their pupils or students about the importance of this day.
-Banks are also closed on this day and branches of major banks TD Banks, First Citizens, Bank of America are also closed on this day.
+Few shops and grocery stores are tending to open and similarly few schools tend to open to teach their pupils or students about the importance of this day.
+Banks are also closed on this day and branches of major banks TD Banks, First Citizens, and Bank of America are also closed on this day.

 What is the Background of MLK Jr. Day?

 Martin Luther King was a civil rights activist and he was famous for his “I Have a Dream”.
 Martin was the youngest man to achieve the award of the Nobel Peace Prize and he was an advocate of nonviolent protest.
-Martin died in the year 1968 and after that, the campaign was started on his birthday to make a holiday as an Honor to him.
+Martin died in the year 1968 and after that, the campaign was started on his birthday to make a holiday an Honor to him.

 What are the 5 Interesting facts about Martin Luther King Jr.?

-- He was the leader of the civil rights movement and also, he only initiated this movement.
+- He was the leader of the civil rights movement and also, and he only initiated this movement.

 - He made an effort to fight against segregation and inequality and for that, he spoke more than 2500 times.